testcontainers/testcontainers-go/docs/modules/gcloud.md

 It's important to set the `option.WithEndpoint()` option using the container's URI, as shown in the client example above.

-#### Data Yaml (Seed File)
+#### Data YAML (Seed File)

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-If you would like to do additional initialization in the BigQuery container, add a `data.yaml` file to the container request with the `WithDataYamlFile` function.
+If you would like to do additional initialization in the BigQuery container, add a `data.yaml` file represented by an `io.Reader` to the container request with the `WithDataYAML` function.
-Those files will be copied after the container is created but before it's started.
-The startup command then used will look like `--project test --data-from-yaml /data.yaml`.
+That file is copied after the container is created but before it's started.
+The startup command then used will look like `--project test --data-from-yaml /testcontainers-data.yaml`.

 An example of a `data.yaml` file that seeds the BigQuery instance with datasets and tables is shown below: